 Minimizes Pressure Ulcers

-This indicates the percent of residents who have had a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care .
-Pressure ulcers, also known as bed sores, are often caused by residents staying in one position for too long.
+This indicates the percent of patients who suffered from a pressure ulcer.
+Pressure ulcers are considered by many in the nursing home industry to be a barometer of nursing care at a nursing home.
+Pressure ulcers, which are also referred to as bed sores, are routinely caused by patients not being moved frequently enough.

 Minimizes Serious Falls